Ex-Goldman director Gupta fights $13.9 million fine as prison awaits

-NEW YORK A day before he is scheduled to begin serving a two-year prison sentence for insider trading, former Goldman Sachs Group Inc (GS.N) director Rajat Gupta asked a federal appeals court to reduce a $13.9 million (8.18 million pounds) civil penalty and shorten his lifetime ban from serving as an officer of a public company.
+NEW YORK A day before he is scheduled to begin serving a two-year prison sentence for insider trading, former Goldman Sachs Group Inc director Rajat Gupta asked a federal appeals court to reduce a $13.9 million civil penalty and shorten his lifetime ban from serving as an officer of a public company.

 Gupta’s lawyer, Seth Waxman, told the 2nd U.S. Circuit Court of Appeals in New York that the penalty was excessive given that Gupta separately was ordered to pay $6 million in restitution to Goldman Sachs and $5 million in criminal fines.